Sten Hallström was born July 2, 1961 in Stockholm, Sweden - where he still lives even though he got the world as his

 As you can see, StoneBridge has kept himself busy and at the top of things for over 20 years and he promises to not slow down.

-He's still very humble despite the fact that he has remixed many of the worlds highest regarded Dance acts, acts others would give their right arm to remix for.
+He's still very humble despite the fact that he has remixed many of the worlds highest regarded Dance acts, acts others

 He's also an acclaimed recording artist with several worldwide hits in his credits.